dobribobri/atmrad/README.md

 atmosphere.liquid_water = liquid_water_distribution[0, 0, :]
 surface = SmoothWaterSurface()

-# We use further dual-frequency method for TWV and LWC retrieval from the known brightness temperatures
+# We use further the dual-frequency method for TWV and LWC retrieval from the known brightness temperatures
 frequency_pair = [22.2, 27.2]

 # Obtain brightness temperatures for the specified frequency pair